 Member of Illuminating Engineering Society of Australia & New Zealand

 Holder of Security License #408839993

-Member of AHEPA
+Secretary of AHEPA

 By conducting seminars, conferences and privately-run inter-company programs for social media or branding executives and advertisers, Strategy Inc. conveys its unique know-how, methodology and technology able to achieve sub-10c CPCs (Cost Per Click) across popular platforms.
 Creative and efficient practices that reduce advertising budgets by 75%

-Has managed teams for Electronic Industry giants like KLOCKNER-MOELLER, SIEMENS and GEC, across 3 continents, Europe, North America and Australia.
+Nick has managed teams for Electronic Industry giants like KLOCKNER-MOELLER, SIEMENS and GEC, across 3 continents, Europe, North America and Australia.
 Original involvement was predominantly in management roles in the Design and Construction of Electrical and Digital Electronic equipment, automation, safety, security and coms for both Nuclear and Conventional Power Plants, Sports Stadia and Port Facilities as well as Energy Management for Buildings and Major Projects.

 Instrumental in the design of Grand-Gulf Nuclear Station (Mississippi), Indian Point (New York) and the refurbishing of Three-Mile Island.
 This experience laid the foundation for his in-depth Energy Management technology portfolio, including specialized thermal energy transfer technology and knowledge of transmission line behaviour which lead to the award-winning RAINBOW PC power-supply thermal design.

 - GRAND-GULF NUCLEAR STATION Motor Controls, Coms

 - INDIAN POINT NUCLEAR STATION Motor Controls, Coms